-How to Choose the Right Window Blinds Color
+What Color Blinds Should I Get?
+How to Choose The Right Color

 Before we dive into our blinds color guide, let’s take a look at the many reasons why window blinds are a great choice compared to other kinds of window treatments.
 The primary benefit of blinds versus, say, fabric curtains is that they provide a higher level of light and privacy control.
 But there are many reasons why you might prefer blinds in the grand scheme of things.
 Here are a few:

 - Light Control — As compared to curtains, window blinds allow you to better control how much light you let through.
 Blinds can open and close fully or tilt to let just the right amount of light into the room.
 The color and material of the blinds will help to control light further.

 - Privacy Control — Unlike curtains and shades, blinds may be configured in such a way that you can see out, but no one can see in.
 They’re ideal for easily blocking out all views into your space and, when drawn, can keep your home completely private.

 - Easy Maintenance — Blinds are a good pick for low-maintenance homes, rental properties, and even RVs because they’re amazingly easy to care for.
 Usually, all it takes is a wipe or two with a damp cloth, and your blinds will look as good as new.
 Of course, deep-cleaning draperies and fabric window coverings are much more intensive and time-consuming and may require a professional service.

 - Cost — In general, window blinds ring up for significantly less than fabric window treatments, so you’ll get more for your money.
 What’s more, they’re often made of durable materials (more on that below), so they’ll stay in great shape until you decide to replace them.

 The Basics of Window Treatment Colors: Inside and Out